whisperdoll/acheron/README.md

 >I have another issue!

 Contact me through the issues section of Github or however else you know how to contact me and I'll help.
+## Known Issues

+Deleting layers currently crashes Acheron.

+If gate values are changed while a composition is running, these changes won't be applied until you stop and restart the player.

 ## Development